anxin16/Capstone-Project-3/Capstone_Report/readme.md

 We can improve the models by following attempts:
 1. Train the models with bigger dataset and more data.
 2. Set ngram_range to (1,2) and (1,3) to extract better features.
-3. Use Summary texts as well as review texts to predict the rating acores.
+3. Use Summary texts as well as review texts to predict the rating scores.
 4. Create the hyperparameter grid with more parameters and bigger search space.

 ## VII.
 Future Work